iotaledger/hornet/docker/README.md

 ## Build Specific Version

-By default the Dockerfile builds the image using Hornet's latest version.
+By default the Dockerfile builds the image using HORNET's latest version.
 To build an image with a specific version you can pass it via the build argument `TAG`, e.g.:

 ```sh
 docker build -f docker/Dockerfile -t hornet:v0.3.0 --build-arg TAG=v0.3.0 .